mindkin/hourfleet/docs/carkit.md

 # Network Connectivity
-The Hourfleet carkit operates as a telemetry carkit, connecting to a 2G mobile data network so that car door lock/unlock instructions can be received from the Hourfleet network, and telemetry data can be transferred to the Hourfleet network.
+The Hourfleet carkit operates as a telemetry device, connecting to a 2G mobile data network so that digitally-encrypted door unlock/lock instructions can be received from the Hourfleet network, and telemetry data can be transferred to the Hourfleet network.

 It will be important for you to work with your chosen carrier to ensure your carkits work correctly.
 Before launching your network, we suggest you confirm:
 -	Your carrier has 2G coverage over the geographic areas where Hourfleet-enabled cars are expected to travel